 The allergy providers at Colorado ENT & Allergy understand that conditions like asthma, allergies, skin rashes, and recurrent infections can interfere with school, work, sleep, and general quality of life.
-Fortunately, many conditions that we manage have excellent treatment options and we do also participate in clinical trials investigating the most cutting-edge therapies.
-Do not hesitate to get relief – call our office today!
+Fortunately, many of the conditions we manage have excellent treatment options, and we also participate in clinical trials investigating the most cutting-edge therapies.
+Do not hesitate to get relief—call our office today!

 Environmental/Seasonal Allergies

 One out of every 5 Americans is affected by allergies.
 This could include seasonal allergies (usually related to pollen) or year-round allergies like dust mites or pets.
 Our providers and staff will first perform allergy testing to determine the specific triggers of your symptoms.
-There are certain medications that must be stopped prior to testing (link below).
-Based on your testing results, our providers will recommend a treatment plan that may include any combination of allergen avoidance education, prescription and/or over the counter medications, and immunotherapy (shots or drops).
+Certain medications must be stopped before testing (link below).
+Based on your testing results, our providers will recommend a treatment plan that may include any combination of allergen avoidance education, prescription or over-the-counter medications, and immunotherapy (shots or drops).

 Asthma

 Asthma is a chronic condition that causes the airways to become inflamed and narrowed.
-This can lead to recurrent coughing, wheezing, shortness of breath and chest tightness with triggers like allergens, infections, exercise, weather changes, smoke, etc. We provide exceptional asthma care to our patients, helping them gain control of their symptoms through education and medication management.
-Asthma cannot be cured but it can be controlled for the vast majority of patients who work with an asthma specialist.
+This can lead to recurrent coughing, wheezing, shortness of breath, and chest tightness with triggers like allergens, infections, exercise, weather changes, smoke, etc. We provide exceptional asthma care to our patients, helping them gain control of their symptoms through education and medication management.
+Asthma cannot be cured but can be controlled for most patients who work with an asthma specialist.

 Food Allergy

 There are many different types of reactions that people can have to foods, which can make testing and treatment very confusing.
-Some food reactions, called food allergies, can lead to potentially dangerous reactions that require treatment with epinephrine.
-Other food reactions, called sensitivities or intolerances, can lead to bothersome problems like bloating, gas, stomach pain, constipation, diarrhea, headaches, rashes and fatigue.
+Some food reactions, called food allergies, can lead to potentially dangerous reactions requiring epinephrine treatment.
+Other food reactions, called sensitivities or intolerances, can lead to problems like bloating, gas, stomach pain, constipation, diarrhea, headaches, rashes, and fatigue.
 Food allergy testing may or may not be appropriate depending on the type of reaction.
-Our providers will talk with you in detail about your symptoms to determine whether food allergy testing makes sense.
+Our providers will discuss your symptoms with you to determine whether food allergy testing makes sense.

 Eczema

-Eczema (also known as atopic dermatitis) is a recurrent type of skin rash that can be extremely itchy and bothersome.
-Eczema can be flared by allergies so it can be very helpful to have allergy testing.
-Other triggers of eczema include weather, infections, scratching and perfumes/fragrances in soaps, lotions, detergents.
+Eczema (also known as atopic dermatitis) is a recurrent skin rash that can be extremely itchy and bothersome.
+Allergies can cause eczema to flare up.
+Other triggers include weather, infections, scratching, and perfumes/fragrances in soaps, lotions, and detergents.

 Chronic Hives